About CitationNet

 Working with your results

-• Tap a node for a popup with its title, source, and date, the works it cites and is cited by, a link to OpenAlex (and PubMed when available), and a button to re-search from that work.
+• Tap a node for a popup with its title, source, and date, the works it cites and is cited by, buttons to open it on OpenAlex (and PubMed when available), and a button to re-search from that work.

 • Filter by node degree — the number of in-network connections — to hide loosely connected works and let dense graphs breathe.

-• Download the whole network as a file; works are identified by PubMed ID where they have one, and by OpenAlex ID otherwise.
+• Download the network as a table (TSV), a graph file (GraphML or GEXF), an edge list (CSV), or a PNG image; works are identified by PubMed ID where they have one, and by OpenAlex ID otherwise.
+Or use the PubMed / OpenAlex buttons to open every listed work in new tabs.

 Why it is useful